MichelNivard/MCMSEM/README.md

    - Added basic progress bar to MCMfit bootstrap
    - Changed `mcmedit` to `MCMedit` to be in line with capitalization of other functions
    - Changed usage of `MCMedit` from `MCMedit(model, matrix, cell) <- value` to `model <- MCMedit(model, matrix, cell, value)`
-     - Warning: Currently `model <- MCMedit(model, matrix, cell, value)` will likely still edit the model inplace, see TODO 2
+   - `model <- MCMedit(model, matrix, cell, value)` now also creates a copy of model instead of modifying inplace.
+     - *Personal note: This is not required we could revert to simply `MCMedit(model, matrix, cell, value)` and make `MCMedit` not hardcopy the `model` instance, but I think R user are more likely to expect `model2 <- MCMedit(model, ...)` to create a new model-instance...
+Correct me if I'm wrong.*
    - Removed old `MCMSEM` and `.fn` functions from code
    - Removed old Usage text from README
    - Added options for negative versions of parameters (mainly for `-a1` as negative confounder).